 |What does “Presbyterian” mean?|

 |Broad use||In common usage, the term “Presbyterian” refers to a Christian denomination that is Calvinist in theology.|

-The name “Reformed” in broad use, doesn’t describe a Protestant denomination akin to terms like Presbyterian, Baptist, Methodist, or Assemblies of God.
-(Also see Presbyterian Church USA vs Presbyterian Church in America: What’s the Difference?)
+The name “Reformed,” in general use, doesn’t describe a Protestant denomination akin to terms like Presbyterian, Baptist, Methodist, or Assemblies of God.
+(Also see Presbyterian Church USA vs. Presbyterian Church in America: What’s the Difference?)

 There are, however, networks of churches that use the term “Reformed” in their name, including: